BestTimesToVisit.com Logo

 City Bus Network

-Luxembourg City boasts an efficient bus network covering most areas.
-Buses are frequent and affordable, ideal for reaching neighborhoods and attractions outside the city center.
+Luxembourg City boasts an extensive and efficient bus network covering the entire city and its surrounding areas.
+Buses are frequent and reliable, making them ideal for reaching most attractions.
 Night buses operate on weekends.

-Tip:Purchase tickets from the driver or via the 'Mobilitéit' app for contactless payment.
+Tip:Purchase tickets from the driver or via the app 'MobilitéitsZentral'.
 Validate your ticket immediately upon boarding.
 Be aware that buses can get crowded during peak hours.

 Tram (Luxtram)